| |

 This is a triangle in design and the horse is asked to jump the corner of it.
 This type of fence requires practice in order to hold the horse straight over it and prevent the horse from running out.
 The width of the corner will vary and the wider it is the more experienced you will need to be in holding your line.
 This fence becomes more of a challenge when two or three corners are to be jumped quite often on a curve for an added challenge.

-Angled Rail
+Angled Fence

 This is a post and rail fence which has to be jumped at an angle as opposed to straight on.
 The angle of the fence, the number of angle fences to be jumped and the number of strides in between each fence will determine the level of difficulty.